stevenandrewyates/EasyGeSe/README.md

-mkdir cropgbm_results # make a directory for the output cropgbm -o cropgbm_results/ -e -t --traingeno lentil_xtrain_1.txt --trainphe lentil_ytrain_1.txt # run CropGBM to estimate marker effects cropgbm -o cropgbm_results/ -e -p --testgeno lentil_xtest_1.txt --modelfile-path cropgbm_results/engine/lentil_xtrain_1.lgb_model # use CropGBM to predict the phenotype of the testing data python predict PredictEasyGeSe.py lentil_ytest_1.txt cropgbm_results/engine/lentil_xtest_1.predict # finally use a python script here to measure the correlation and root-mean-square (RMSE) between the observed (testing) and predicted phenotype
+mkdir cropgbm_results # make a directory for the output cropgbm -o cropgbm_results/ -e -t --traingeno lentil_xtrain_1.txt --trainphe lentil_ytrain_1.txt # run CropGBM to estimate marker effects cropgbm -o cropgbm_results/ -e -p --testgeno lentil_xtest_1.txt --modelfile-path cropgbm_results/engine/lentil_xtrain_1.lgb_model # use CropGBM to predict the phenotype of the testing data python PredictEasyGeSe.py lentil_ytest_1.txt cropgbm_results/engine/lentil_xtest_1.predict # finally use a Python script here to measure the correlation and root-mean-square (RMSE) between the observed (testing) and predicted phenotype
 ```
 For all tools the options are: